How to Fix api-ms-win-core-path-l1-1-0.dll

 2. Updating drivers

-Download Outbyte PC Repair for automated error diagnosis and repair (compatible with Windows 8/10/11).
+Download Outbyte PC Repair for automated issue diagnosis and repair (compatible with Windows 8/10/11).
 Special offer.
 See more information about Outbyte; uninstall instructions; EULA; Privacy Policy.

 Note: The software offers a free scan—you’ll see problems before purchasing the full version.